A Schematic Definition of Quantum Polynomial Time Computability: A New, Simple Schematic Definition

 \subsection{Definition of $\squareqp$-Functions}

-Our schematic definition induces a special function class, called $\squareqp$ (where $\Box$ is pronounced ``square''), consisting of ``natural'' quantum functions mapping $\HH_{\infty}$ to $\HH_{\infty}$ and it is composed of a small set of initial quantum functions and four natural construction rules.
-In Definition \ref{def:initial}, we will present our schematic definition.
+Our schematic definition induces a special function class, called $\squareqp$ (where $\Box$ is pronounced ``square''), capturing polynomial-time computable quantum functions mapping $\HH_{\infty}$ to $\HH_{\infty}$, which is composed of a small set of initial quantum functions and four special construction rules: composition, swapping, branching, and multi-qubit quantum recursion.
+Definition \ref{def:initial} formally presents our schematic definition.